ppenteado/ominas_doc/wiki_out/demo/saturn_example.rst

   the planet center (center_ptd) using the routine pg_center.
 It uses the generic descriptor (gd) to pass the camera, planet and ring descriptors to these routines.
-It also uses pg_hide to remove (/rm) points from the ring (/disk) from the limb points and then again to remove the ring points covered by the planet (/globe).
+It also uses pg_hide to remove (/rm) points from the ring from the limb points and then again to remove the ring points covered by the planet.
 It then groups each of these into object_ptd for plotting.
 The colors, psyms, psizes and plables variables are defined for the plot.
 The center is drawn in the default color (!p.color), the limb is in yellow (ctyellow) and the inner and outer ring